ihmeuw/vivarium/docs/source/concepts/results.rst

 .. note::
     All stratifications must be included as a list, even if there is only one.

+Another way to include and exclude stratifications from different observations (besides via the model specification as shown above) is to provide them via the ``additional_stratifications`` and ``excluded_stratifications`` arguments when registering an observation.
+Note that not all observation registration methods support these arguments, e.g. registering an unstratified observation by definition does not support stratifying results and so the :meth:`~ <vivarium.framework.results.interface.ResultsInterface.register_unstratified_observation>` method does not support these arguments.

 Excluding Categories from Results
 +++++++++++++++++++++++++++++++++